Valence Modifications in Hygroscopic VI3 Degraded Crystals via Soft X-Ray Synchrotron Radiation: Introduction

-In this context, here we present a synchrotron radiation soft x‑ray investigation on the stability in ultra-high vacuum (UHV) conditions of VI\textsubscript{3} crystals upon aging.
-By combining absorption and photoemission spectroscopic measurement, we show that V 2\textit{p} edges are mostly affected by moisture, leading to the formation of superficial vanadates.
-We then show how surface exposure to relatively mild photon fluxes is sufficient to alter the surface bonds of VI\textsubscript{3} with moisture, leading to a partial recovery of the stoichiometric chemical properties.
+In this context, here we present a synchrotron radiation soft X‑ray investigation on the stability in ultra-high vacuum (UHV) conditions of VI\textsubscript{3} crystals upon aging.
+By combining absorption and photoemission spectroscopic measurements, we show that V 2\textit{p} edges present a modification of their valence due to interaction with the molecular contaminants present in the UHV chamber, leading to the formation of surface vanadates.
+We then show how surface exposure to relatively mild photon fluxes is sufficient to alter the surface bonds of VI\textsubscript{3} with moisture and oxygen, leading to a partial desorption of contaminants and reduction of vanadate species.